imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-7-support.md

 ## Additional information

 - This information also applies to the following products:
   - The subscription versions of the Project and Visio desktop apps.
-For example, if you have Project Plan 5 or Visio Plan 2.
+For example, if you have Planner and Project Plan 5 or Visio Plan 2.
   - Microsoft 365 Apps for business, which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
 - For end of support dates for different versions of Office on various versions of Windows, see the [Windows and Office configuration support matrix (PDF)](https://aka.ms/windows-office-support-matrix).
 - Other Microsoft resources are available to help you make the transition to using Microsoft 365 Apps on devices running Windows 11 or Windows 10, including [Microsoft FastTrack](https://www.microsoft.com/fasttrack) and [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure).